JNR Class C58

 The Class C58 is a 2-6-2 wheel arrangement steam locomotive type built by the Japanese Government Railways (JGR) and Japanese National Railways (JNR) from 1938 to 1947.
+They were dual-service or mixed traffic locomotives, optimized for both passenger and freight trains.
 A total of 427 Class C58 locomotives were built and designed by Hideo Shima.
 Two members of the class are preserved in working order.

 Preserved examples

 Over fifty Class C58s were preserved; C58 239 and C58 363 are operational among them.